 • Your Shrimp are in extreme defenselessness because their new “protection” may not harden enough.
 Thus, they may hide themselves in the live aquarium plants until it firms up.

 • Calcium in the water plays an important role as Neocaridina shrimp use it to help build their shells.
-Make sure you supplement them enough calcium (in both water and food).
+Make sure you supplement them with enough calcium (in both water and food).

 • There is no need to clean the shed shell.
 Your Neocaridina Shrimp are happy to eat it to supplement their nutrients.